NorthernMan54/Doorbell/README.md

 The "Doorbell Doorbell Trigger" node is from node-red homebridge-automation module.

+Here is my final implementation of the door bell with integration into [Alexa](https://youtu.be/PhGbc_TO8pk),

-## Need to cleanup below this line, this is the original README from WemosEM Codebase / Repository
+# Need to cleanup below this line, this is the original README from WemosEM Codebase / Repository